Buice History, Family Crest & Coats of Arms

-Where did the Scottish Buice family come from?
-What is the Scottish Buice family crest and coat of arms?
-When did the Buice family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Buice family history?The surname Buice is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
+The surname Buice is a topographic surname, which was given to a person who resided near a physical feature such as a hill, stream, church, or type of tree.
 Habitation names form the other broad category of surnames that were derived from place-names.
 They were derived from pre-existing names for towns, villages, parishes, or farmsteads.
 Other local names are derived from the names of houses, manors, estates, regions, and entire counties.
 As a general rule, the greater the distance between an individual and their homeland, the larger the territory they were named after.
 For example, a person who only moved to another parish would be known by the name of their original village, while people who migrated to a different country were often known by the name of a region or country from which they came.
-The name Buice is derived from the Old French word bois, which means tree, and indicates that the original bearer lived near a prominent tree.
+The name Buice is derived from the Old French word "bois," which means "wood," and indicates that the original bearer lived near a wooded area, such as a forest.

 Spelling variations of this family name include: Boyce, Boyes, Boze, Bois, Boise, Boice, Boas, Bost, Bust, Boast, Boost and many more.

-Another 67 words (5 lines of text) are included under the topic Early Buice Notables in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) are included under the topic Early Buice Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Buice family moved to Ireland, but this topic is not covered in this excerpt.
-Another 94 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Christopher Boyce who settled in Virginia in 1642; Frances Boyce settled in St. Christopher in 1634; Jane Boyce settled in Norfolk Virginia with her husband and eight children in 1823.